Kernel Data Recovery Blog

 get-transportconfig | Set-TransportConfig -maxsendsize 20MB -maxreceivesize 20MB; get-receiveconnector | set-receiveconnector -maxmessagesize 15MB; get-sendconnector | set-sendconnector -maxmessagesize 15MB; get-mailbox | Set-Mailbox -Maxsendsize 10MB -maxreceivesize 10MB

-To set a Transport rule to stop attachments from receiving above a specific size limit (here 10MB) and to display a message, run the following cmdlet:
+To set a Transport rule to avoid receiving attachments above a certain size limit (here 10MB) and to display a message, run the following cmdlet:

 New-TransportRule -Name LargeAttach -AttachmentSizeOver 10MB -RejectMessageReasonText “Message attachment size over 10MB – email rejected.”